 My current frustration is caused by my redundant camera that is yearning to snap the indescribable scenery in Tasmania.
 As a substitute, images of the fabled Irish and Tasmanian Scallop Pies will be a treat for Nikon!
 Yes, today is St. Patrick’s Day where Jeanette has spent countless hours preparing the pies to appease her husband.

-Jeanette: Roger has been away with the fairies reading books on Tasmania, visiting Tasmanian websites, researching holiday accommodation and travel costs.
+Jeanette says: Roger has been away with the fairies reading books on Tasmania, visiting Tasmanian websites, researching holiday accommodation and travel costs.
 He’s considering a short trip at the end of June but he doesn’t know whether he should fly or sail.
-I found one of his notes with the sums:

 Tasmanian History Books